jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/vs-text-connected-service.md

 By using the Text Analytics Service, you can extract rich information to categorize and process visual data, and perform machine-assisted moderation of images to help curate your services.

 This article and its companion articles provide details for using the Visual Studio Connected Service feature for the Text Analytics Service.
-The capability is available in both Visual Studio 2019 or later, with the Cognitive Services extension installed.
+The capability is available in both Visual Studio 2019 or later, with the Cognitive Research Technologies extension installed.

 ## Prerequisites